Spontaneous rotation of active droplets in two and three dimensions: Discussion

 \section{Discussion}

 We have solved the equations of active nematohydrodynamics to investigate the spontaneous rotation of unconfined droplets in both two and three dimensions.
-We work in the regime where the passive material has an isotropic director field, and nematic ordering is a consequence of active flows.
+We work in a regime where the passive material has an isotropic director field, and nematic ordering is a consequence of active flows.
+To check this in experiments, one can measure the magnitude of the nematic order in the absence of activity.
+Indeed, it has been observed that activity can lead to the formation of nematic order in otherwise isotropic cell monolayers \cite{alltogether,doo2018}.
+Formation of the nematic order by active flows has also been observed in microtubule and kinesin suspensions \cite{hardouin2019reconfigurable}.

 The activity leads to spontaneous rotation in 2D droplets.
 Using linear stability analysis, we show that the critical activity needed for the formation of order and collective motion scales linearly with $K_Q/\ell_0^2$, where $K_Q$ and $\ell_0$ are the elastic constant and the radius of the droplet, respectively.
-The rotation is caused by a chiral $+1$ defect, which can split into a chiral configuration of two $+1/2$ defects.
+The rotation is caused by a chiral $+1$ defect, which can split into a chiral configuration of two $+1/2$ defects \cite{opathalage2019self,PhysRevLett.109.168105}.
 Decreasing surface tension or increasing activity leads to droplet elongation, and then hole formation and a rotating annulus.
 The parameters for which the hole forms depend strongly on the initial conditions.
+Our simulations predict that typically a droplet with surface tension $ k_\phi \sim 10^{-17}-10^{-16}$ N m, activity $\zeta \sim 10^{-7}$ Pa m, and flow-aligning parameter $\lambda \sim 0.7$, becomes unstable and forms a hole when the radius of the droplet is $\ell_0 \sim 700 \mu$m.

-There are many experiments that have observed the rotation of small cell colonies.
-At confluent but low densities, confined C2C12 myoblasts self-organized into spiral configurations with persistent rotation \cite{guillamat2022integer}.
+Many experiments have observed the rotation of small cell colonies.
+At confluent but low densities, confined C2C12 myoblasts self-organized into spiral defect configurations with persistent rotation \cite{guillamat2022integer}.
 Heinrich {\it et al.\ }\cite{heinrich2020size} observed rotation in circular colonies, also of epithelial cells with a spiral +1 defect at the centre; in this paper, a polar model was used to explain the experimental data.
 Formation of spiral $+1$ defects and rotation has also been observed in sea urchin eggs where microtubules order to form spiral $+1$ defects which drive cytoplasmic flows \cite{schroeder1985spiral,suzuki2017spatial}.
 Rotation has also been observed in confined confluent MDCK epithelial cells \cite{doxzen2013guidance}, and in growing colonies of T84 cells, as long as the colonies were small and approximately circular \cite{ascione2022collective}.
-In the latter case the results were interpreted in terms of an active nematic model.
+In the latter case, the results were interpreted in terms of an active nematic model.